 About 2,700 students, with roughly equal numbers of men and women.
-Gettysburg students come from nearly 40 states and over 30 countries.
+Gettysburg students come from nearly 40 states and 26 foreign countries or territories.

 More than 90% of the student body lives on campus in over 40 residence halls, including special interest houses, apartment complexes and fraternities.